css art

 Centering the main container:

 First we centered the document body.
 Now we need to position all the elements inside the main container.
-We have already learned that flexbox method is the best way to center multiple elements.
+We have already learned that the Flexbox method is the best way to center multiple elements.
 So here we are using flexbox for the second time.

 .elephant {